kellyhe8/eggspertise/README.md

 - python 3
 - node v14.17.6

-- Open 2 terminals; one for the frontend and one for the backend
+Open 2 terminals; one for the frontend and one for the backend
 - for the backend:
   - go to the `/flask-api` directory: `cd flask-api`
   - install requirements: `pip install -r requirements.txt`
   - run the server: `python server.py`

 - for the front end:
-    - `cd ttth-ui/client`
+  - go to the `/ttth-ui` directory: `cd ttth-ui/`
-    - `npm i`
+  - install dependencies: `npm i`
-    - `npm start`
+  - start the server: `npm start`
   - allow webcam and microphone access when prompted
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.